Project

 It may be abstracted even further e.g. by a platform not doing per issue payout, but doing bookkeeping in the background and periodically paying out contributors, keeping payout amount and solved issues correlated in the mid and long term.

-#41 Updated by didi about 7 years ago
+#41 Updated by didi over 7 years ago

 Ropsten had a revival - ropsten.etherscan.io.